Run/Debug Configuration: Grunt.js

 On this page:

-- Getting Access to the Run/Debug Configuration: Grunt Dialog Box
+- Getting access to the Run/Debug Configuration: Grunt dialog

-Getting Access to the Run/Debug Configuration: Grunt Dialog Box
+Getting access to the Run/Debug Configuration: Grunt dialog

 - Download and install the NodeJS runtime environment that contains the Node Package Manager(npm).